Plano Park Projects & Plans

 Future improvements to Evans Park Playground are in the planning stage, and we invite residents to participate in the process.

-High Point Tennis Center Opens a New Window.
+High Point Park Tennis Center Opens a New Window.

-Originally built in 1978, planning and design work is in progress for renovations to the center including a new pro-shop, additional parking and overall improvements.
+Originally built in 1978, planning and design work is in progress for renovations to the center including a new pro-shop, additional parking and overall improvements to the facility and the grounds.
+Due to significant increases in the cost of construction material, staff are working with the architects to review several value engineering design options to bring the project within budget, without sacrificing the integrity of the project plan.

 Legacy Trail North Opens a New Window.